dey0/ground-object-hider/README.md

 # RuneLite Ground Object Hider Plugin
+This plugin was originally written by [Leo288](https://github.com/Leo288).
-This plugin intends to improve performance on low-end devices, as well as removing visual distractions from the game.
+It intends to improve performance on low-end devices, as well as removing visual distractions from the game.

 ## Using the Ground Object Hider
 Download the plugin from the RuneLite Plugin Hub.